Devolutions/ScriptLibrary/DVLSForLinux/README.md

 # DVLS Scripted Installation For Linux

-You can use `install-dvls.ps1` or `install-dvls.sh` at your convenience.
-`install-dvls.sh` will install PowerShell for you if it is not yet installed.
+You can use `install-dvls.ps1` or `install-dvls.sh` at your convenience. `install-dvls.sh` will install PowerShell for you if it is not yet installed.
 It will then proceed to run `install-dvls.ps1` for you, downloading it from this repository if necessary.

 This script assumes an accessible Microsoft SQL Server, either located on the same system or externally available.
+In addition, at this time only SQL authentication is supported.

 You have two ways to run the script, either interactive with prompts, or non-interactive: